p4lang/p4app/README.md

 }
 ```

-If the entries for `s2` above overlap with the automatically generated entries
+If the commands for `s2` above overlap with the automatically generated commands
 (e.g. there is an automatic entry for `set_nhop 10.0.1.10/32`), these custom
-entries will have precedence and you will see a warning about a duplicate entry
+commands will have precedence and you will see a warning about a duplicate entry
 while the tables are being populated.

 #### Custom topology class